rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/config/_index.md

 Pilot Selector | Ability to select the nodes in which istio-pilot pod is deployed to.
 To use this option, the nodes must have labels. | No       | n/a

 ## MIXER

+Mixer is a platform-independent component.
+Mixer enforces access control and usage policies across the service mesh, and collects telemetry data from the Envoy proxy and other services.
+For more information on Mixer, policies and telemetry, refer to the [documentation](https://istio.io/docs/concepts/policies-and-telemetry/).

 Option | Description| Required | Default
 -------|------------|-------|-------